How to use WebView in React Native: A Complete Step-by-Step Guide

 Install the React Native WebView package

-To use WebView in React Native, you have to install the third-party package in your project directory.
+To get started, you need to install the react-native-webview package in your project.

 npm install react-native-webview